cockroachdb/docs/src/current/cockroachcloud/authorization.md

 - [Delete an organization](managing-access.html#delete-an-organization)

 {{site.data.alerts.callout_info}}
-This role will be deprecated in favor of the following more fine-grained roles once the latter are [generally available (GA)](../{{site.versions["stable"]}}/cockroachdb-feature-availability.html), which, in combination, cover the same permissions:
+This role will is deprecated in favor of the following more fine-grained roles, which, in combination, cover the same permissions:

 - [Org Administrator](#org-administrator)
 - [Cluster Administrator](#cluster-administrator)